Here's a taste of where you can go on your day trip from Nottingham:

 If you do like to be beside the seaside, then Skegness in Lincolnshire is perfect for a day trip from Nottingham.
 Come in the summer and little ones can get involved in donkey rides, or a paddle down by the pier with plenty of ice-cream vans along the way.
 Not to be missed, the Lucky Strike Arcade is loaded with all the good stuff, including bowling, crazy golf and arcade attractions galore.
 If that wasn’t enough, there’s a Pleasure Beach Fairground with a roller coaster and plenty of head-spinning rides.
 A favourite with children, the Natureland Seal Sanctuary is a great place to learn more about protecting these species, alongside the local aquarium – great fun for all ages.

-Getting there – There’s a direct train to from Nottingham to Skegness, taking 2h 13m each way.
+Getting there: There’s a direct train to from Nottingham to Skegness, taking 2h 13m each way.

 5. Nottingham to Magna Carta

 Take a historical day trip from Nottingham back in time, with a visit to the Magna Carta.
 Protected in Lincoln Castle, it’s the only place in the world to see the original document dating back to 1215.
 This famous charter of rights is widely recognised as the cornerstone of our constitution, agreed by King John of England.
-While visiting, there’s plenty of other great historical sights to enjoy, from the 11th century Lincoln Cathedral to the fascinating Roman Lincoln trail, once inhabited by the Romans in AD50-60.
-A day doesn’t give justice to the many wonders of this ancient city, that you’ll want to visit time and time again.
+While visiting, there’s plenty of other great historical sights to enjoy, from the 11th-century Lincoln Cathedral to the fascinating Roman Lincoln trail, once inhabited by the Romans in AD 50-60.
+A day doesn’t give justice to the many wonders of this ancient city that you’ll want to visit time and time again.

 6. Nottingham to Grantham

-Getting there – A direct train from Nottingham to Grantham takes just over 30-minutes.
+Getting there: A direct train from Nottingham to Grantham takes just over 30-minutes.

 7. Nottingham to Leicester

 Leicester is one of the most interesting cities near Nottingham, with something for everyone.
 Here football fans can take a tour of the King Power Stadium, while rugby fans can do likewise at Welford Road.
 Those with an interest in history will enjoy the King Richard III visitor centre which tells the moving story of his life and death, matched only by a visit to Leicester Cathedral.
-Kids (and big kids) will love the Space Centre with the UK’s largest domed planetarium, that is simply out of this world!
+Kids (and big kids) will love the Space Centre with the UK’s largest domed planetarium, which is simply out of this world!
 If you have time left in your busy schedule, Tropical Birdland offers a walk through its aviaries and much more.

-Getting there – The fast train from Nottingham to Leicester takes 25-minutes.
+Getting there: The fast train from Nottingham to Leicester takes 25 minutes.